TheLartians/TypeScriptXX/README.md

 It also defines a simple CLI for generating and printing the declarations and executing a lua script.

 CMake uses [CPM](https://github.com/TheLartians/CPM) and [npm](https://www.npmjs.com) to download and configure all dependencies in the current directory.
-After building the C++ code, CMake uses the executable to update the lua declarations and then transpiles the TypeScript code to Lua with TypeScriptToLua.
+After building the C++ code, CMake uses the executable to update the Lua declarations and then transpiles the TypeScript code to Lua with TypeScriptToLua.

 CMake also adds `package.json` and the TypeScript sources to the dependency to automatically re-invoke TypeScriptToLua on changes.
 The TypeScript sources are collected using `GLOB`, so be sure to re-run `cmake` after adding new source files.